apiato/apiato/docs/_docs/components/commands.md

 - Containers MAY or MAY NOT have one or more Commands.

-- Every should be calling Actions.
+- Every Command SHOULD call an Action to perform its job.
 And should not container any business logic.

+- Ship may contain Application general Commands.

 <a name="rules"></a>

 ### Rules

-- All Command MUST extend from `App\Ship\Parents\Commands\ConsoleCommand`.
+- All Commands MUST extend from `App\Ship\Parents\Commands\ConsoleCommand`.

 <a name="folder-structure"></a>